Skip to Content

 Ultimately, the pros outweigh the cons for this guy.
 Staying on Fremont Street and visiting the Strip instead of vice versa is one of the better swaperoos I’ve made.

-Although I still frequently take advantage of free rooms on the Strip, I’ve been back to stay on Fremont Street multiple times since the inaugural stay at Binion’s that I referenced at the beginning of this blog post.
+Although I still frequently take advantage of free rooms on the Strip, I’ve been back to stay on Fremont Street multiple times since my inaugural stay a few years back.

-Although downtown hotels have a “more dated” reputation, there’s something for all tastes and budgets now that Circa is open for business.
+Although downtown hotels have a “more dated” reputation, there’s something for all tastes and budgets now that Circa is open.

 See Also: Las Vegas Hotels With Recent Renovations.